Common malware persistence mechanisms

-Above listed keys are at the user level and are often used by malware to achieve persistence if not able to exploit the admin/system level privileges.
+The above-listed keys are at the user level and are often used by malware analysis to achieve persistence if not able to exploit the admin/system-level privileges.

-Otherwise, malware infects these keys at system level
+Otherwise, malware infects these keys at the system level

-Since smss.exe launches before windows subsystem loads, it calls configuration subsystem to load the hive present at HKLMSYSTEMCurrentControlSetControlhivelist.
-Also smss.exe will launch anything present in the BootExecute key at HKEY_LOCAL_MACHINESYSTEMControlSet002ControlSession Manager.
+Since smss.exe launches before the Windows subsystem loads, it calls configuration subsystem to load the hive present at HKLMSYSTEMCurrentControlSetControlhivelist.
+Also, smss.exe will launch anything present in the BootExecute key at HKEY_LOCAL_MACHINESYSTEMControlSet002ControlSession Manager.
 It should always have the value of autocheck autochk*.
 If there are more values in it, then probably the malware is likely to launch at boot.

 - Userinit Key

 Winlogon process uses the value specified in the Userinit key to launch login scripts etc. This key is located at HKEY_LOCAL_MACHINESOFTWAREMicrosoftWindows NTCurrentVersionWinlogon.
 Usually, userinit key points to userinit.exe but if this key can be altered, then that exe will also launch by Winlogon.